-A power source is shown in figure – 2.
+A power source for SMAW welding is shown in figure – 2.

 (Figure – 2)

-If electrode is connected with the positive terminal and the work piece with negative terminal than it is known as DCEP (i.e. direct current electrode positive or Reverse Polarity).
-Whereas if the electrode is connected with the negative terminal and the work piece with positive, then it is known as direct current electrode negative (ie. DCEN or Straight Polarity).
+If the electrode is connected with the positive terminal and the workpiece with the negative terminal then it is known as DCEP (i.e. direct current electrode positive or Reverse Polarity).
+Whereas if the electrode is connected with the negative terminal and the workpiece with positive, then it is known as direct current electrode negative (ie. DCEN or Straight Polarity).